microsoft/vscode-docs/docs/remote/devcontainerjson-reference.md

 ## Lifecycle scripts

 When creating and working with a dev container, you may need different commands to be run at different points in the container's lifecycle.
-The below are properties that shape how the container is created and takes shape over time, and the order in which they are run (i.e. `onCreateCommand` will run after `initializeCommand`).
+The table below has the properties that determine how the container is created and takes shape over time, in the order in which they are run (for example, `onCreateCommand` will run after `initializeCommand`).

 | Property | Description |
 |----------|-------------|